rtrlib/handbook/source/intro.rst

 Detailed insights on the implementation of the RTRlib  and its performance can be found in :cite:`whss-roslr-13`.
-Further it complies to the standard specifications and protocols in RFCs 6810 :cite:`RFC-6810` and 6811 :cite:`RFC-6811`.
+Further information can also be found in the standard specifications and protocols in RFCs 6810 :cite:`RFC-6810` and 6811 :cite:`RFC-6811`, to which the RTRlib complies.

 .. only:: html